 Terms of Office

-(i) There shall be a standing Interdivisional Committee on Green Chemistry for Sustainable Development, composed of a Chair, a Secretary, up to three Titular Members and up to three Associate Members as a “core” membership and one Representative Member from each interested Division and Standing Committee.
+(i) There shall be a standing Interdivisional Committee on Green Chemistry for Sustainable Development, composed of a Chair, a Secretary, up to three Titular Members and up to three Associate Members as a “core” membership, up to eight National Representatives and one Representative Member from each interested Division and Standing Committee.

 (ii) The President, in consultation with the Executive Committee, shall appoint the Chair and the Secretary, the Titular Members and the Associate Members.
 ICGCSD and the Division Presidents and Standing Committees Chairs may propose names of persons suitably qualified for appointment.